-The silhouettes below give a stark illustration of that first harsh and tragic year.
-Husbands, wives, children, friends and servants—entire families were wiped out.
+These silhouettes give a stark illustration of that first harsh and tragic year in the New World.
+Husbands, wives, children, friends, and servants—entire families were wiped out.
 The names of those who never saw that first harvest festival are highlighted in red.
 Consider their endurance, their perseverance, and their dependence on God for strength and grace in the worst of circumstances.

 William Bradford’s account of the Mayflower passengers:

 “The names of those who came over first in the Mayflower in the year 1620 and were by the blessing of God the first beginners and founders of the Settlements and Colonies of New England with their families written down A.D.
 1650.

 JOHN CARVER; Katherine his wife; DESIRE MINTER; two men servants JOHN HOWLAND and ROGER WILDER; a boy WILLIAM LATHAM; a maid servant; a child who was put under his charge called JASPER MORE.
 Mr and Mrs Carver, Wilder, and Jasper More all died here during the first general sickness.
 Desire Minter returned to England.
 Latham stayed twenty years and then returned. the maid servant married here and died a year or two after.
 Howland married Elizabeth Tillie.
 Both are living .They had ten children.